sanette/rename_by_content/README.md

   folder.
 If several files from different directories have the same name, don't worry, a number will be appended to their name to distinguish them.

+* `--force_pdf_ocr` will always use OCR to extract text from PDF documents.
+By default, text is extracted using `pdftotext` (which is much faster), and OCR is used only if that fails.

 ### Examples